Gravestone for Indiana's first governor, Jonathan Jennings

 That old riddle is the name of a book by C-SPAN's Brian Lamb, who takes his readers on a tour of the 39 presidential grave sites.

-During Indiana's bicentennial, perhaps there should be a book about the final resting sites of former governors.
+Perhaps there should be a book about the final resting sites of former Indiana governors.
 It might be called "Who's the Hoosier buried in Brooklyn?"

 INDIANA GOVERNOR GRAVESITES

 Yes, there is an Indiana governor buried in Brooklyn, New York.
 It is Joseph A. Wright, the state's 10th chief executive.
 His career took him not only to the statehouse, but to both the U.S. House and Senate in Washington.
 Later in life he was minister to Prussia.
 His grave is in Brooklyn because his wife's family was there when he died in 1867.

 A total of 49 men have served as Indiana governor.
 A little clarification is needed here.
 Eric Holcomb is usually referred to as the state's 51th governor, which is true with respect to the number of gubernatorial terms in the state's over 200-year history.
 However, two governors served non-consecutive terms.
 Therefore, they are counted twice.
 Just for the record, they are Isaac Gray, buried in Union City, Indiana, and Henry Schricker, whose grave is in Knox, Indiana.

 Of the 44 governors who are deceased, only three besides Wright are buried outside the state.
 Ratliff Boon, who served in Corydon as the state's second governor, later moved to Missouri, where he was buried in 1844.